 Abstract

 Background: Influenza vaccine-elicited immune responses ineffectively protect against strains that are antigenically different from the vaccine strains.
-One goal of a future universal influenza vaccine is to provide broad protection against a range of different strains.
+One goal of a future universal influenza vaccine is to provide broad protection against a range of heterologous strains.
 It is currently unclear how to quantify breadth of protection to allow comparison across different future vaccine candidates.

 Methods: We propose and explore approaches to quantify both the strength and breadth of antibody HAI response following vaccination.
 We evaluate the use of different distance measures between vaccine strain and other strains.
 Specifically, we explore time, sequence, and antigenic cartographic distance measures.

 Results: We show that area under the HAI-titer curve measures for these distance measures can provide a possible way to quantify vaccine strain strength that includes heterologous responses.
-We find that time-based distance is an unreliable approach, but both sequence- and antigenic cartographic-based measures lead to robust findings.
+We find that time-based distance is an unreliable approach, while sequence- and antigenic cartographic-based measures lead to more robust findings.
 We illustrate the potential use of our proposed methods by comparing overall antibody responses between standard-dose and high-dose Fluzone vaccines.

 Conclusion: We explored different approaches towards quantification of overall influenza vaccine responses.
 We showed that such approaches might be useful for future vaccine candidate selection.